sxs-collaboration/www_black-holes_org/_posts/2023-09-14-NRHybSur3dq8CCE.md

 %}

-Or, even better, since NR waveforms are finite in length and therefore don't cover the entire frequency band of our detectors, let's instead build a NR surrogate model using hybridization (i.e., a stitching together) of CCE and post-Newtonian (PN) waveforms.
+Or, even better, since NR waveforms are finite in length and therefore don't cover the entire frequency band of our detectors, let's instead build an NR surrogate model using hybridization (i.e., a stitching together) of CCE and post-Newtonian (PN) waveforms.

 {% include image.html class="right-third"